Deliver high-touch (and effective) customer experiences through high tech.

 Have you ever connected with a brand?
 Think back to how that connection was built.
 With some brands it’s easy – you fall in love with their products and their impeccable service.
 But, in our experience, what typically sets brands apart are the staff and the many associates who are the face (and voice) of the brand to the customer.
 Your impression of the brand is completely in their hands.
 How did they handle your customer service call when a product didn’t quite meet your expectations?
 Did the service staff actually reach out to you with recommendations on new products that were “perfectly you”?
-Trader Joe’s, as one example, has won us over for these reasons.
+Trader Joe’s has won us over for these reasons and is a great example of the advantages of relationship marketing.
 How can you not love the brand that always keeps the customer first?
 They will place a special order for products just for you or open a product just so you can sample it.
 These human touchpoints endear you to the brand.
 This is what we call relevant dialogue or paying attention to customers, and acting accordingly.

 It does get complicated in today’s environment with so many different ways we can interact and connect with brands.
 And while some brands are making headway, the experience can be different through each channel.
 What the front desk associate knows about you at check-in doesn’t get translated into the emails you receive at any other touchpoint.
 What you share on social doesn’t cross into the email sphere, etc. Some brands are starting to dabble in this space but the use of data points is still pretty fundamental.
 Old Navy, for example, sent us an email survey asking about the clothes we bought in their brick & mortar store.
 It’s nice that they connected these dots but it’s all too fundamental.